 Judging panel

-Our panel of judges will select winners (details to be announced shortly).
+Winners will be selected by our panel of judges (details to be announced shortly).

 Awards Ceremony